|« PreviousNext »|

 Billing and metering information

 You should create a user for yourself and add it to your Admins group.
 Then, after you establish the Admins group and yourself as a user in the group, all interaction with your AWS account should be at the user level, not at the AWS account level.
 Limiting the use of your AWS account credentials will help ensure that when you want to rotate credentials for a user or for the AWS account, potential impact is limited.
-For more information about the credentials and the security benefits of rotating credentials, go to Managing User Keys and Certificates in Using AWS Identity and Access Management.
+For more information about the credentials and the security benefits of rotating credentials, go to Administering Access Keys for IAM Users in Using IAM.